 How to Create a DIY Alien Specimen Prop

 What You’ll Need (Alien Specimen):

-- Roswell Alien Bust (the one I used from Oriental Trading is currently discontinued- HERE is a similar Amazon option)
+- Roswell Alien Bust (the one I used from Oriental Trading isn’t always in stock- HERE is a similar Amazon option)

 - Black & Yellow hazard tape

 - Clear stick (if the container is higher than 14″)

 - Equal parts:

 - Optional glitter & sequins